How I Stopped my IBS Naturally

-Overall, my health has improved drastically since implementing these 4 steps.
+Overall, my health has improved drastically since implementing these 5 steps.
 I no longer have to stay home or take medication because of IBS.
-I have returned to the workforce and am able to hold down a full-time job, attend graduate school, home school my children and write.
+I even returned to the workforce and was able to hold down a full-time job, attend graduate school, home school my children and write.

 UPDATE 2016: I’ve even had the energy to build a side business and left my full-time job!
 There was a time when I could barely keep the house clean and homeschool my children because of the pain and visits to the restroom.